 Jump to exemplary months in 2013, like June and November, and the percentage of all accidents that involve taxis hovers between 9.64% and 10.25%.
 Overall, from August 2011 to September 2014, there is an upward trend in both total accidents and taxi accidents, but variation exists throughout the year and the increases are far from staggering.

 2012 saw a total of 198,370 reported traffic accidents, and 19,258 involved cabs or liveries.
 That's 9.71%, if you're keeping track.

 2013 saw a total of 203,390 reported traffic accidents, and 20,634 involved cabs or liveries.
 Which makes 10.15%.

 On average, taxis alone (excluding livery vehicles) were involved in:

-Perhaps most significant is the difference between these numbers and those reported in Schaller’s 2006 Fact Book.
-In 1999, there were only 4,270 taxi accidents the entire year.
+Perhaps most significant is the difference between these numbers and those reported in Schaller's 2006 Fact Book.
+In 1999, there were only 4,270 taxi accidents for the entire year.
 In 2012 and 2013, that number had increased five times, while the number of yellow cabs on the street had only risen by 658.

 Interested in learning more about cab accident and how they are handled in the courtroom?
 Read here: https://banvillelaw.com/jury-bench-trial-cab-accidents/